RoboticCheese/longshoreman-chef/README.md

 To Do
 -----
+* TODO: Wait a minute...
+Docker has [HTTPS](http://docs.docker.io/examples/https/) now?!
+Is that new?
 * TODO: Networking from the native Docker daemon to the Nginx container isn't working
 * TODO: Proxying to a Unix socket for package-based installs and a TCP socket